LoganBuchanan/NBAD-Library-Project/README.md

 - Testing: Use Postman to test the API.
 Import the collection linked above.
 - Login: Register at `/api/users/register`, then log in at `/api/users/login` to get your token.
+- A user(Librarian) you can use instead.
+- {
+-   "email": "librarian@library.com",
+-   "password": "password123"
+- }
 - Making Requests: Add your token to request headers: `Authorization: Bearer <your-token>`.
 - View Database: Check `prisma/schema.prisma` for the database structure.